Vyral/base-template/_posts/2018-07-02-7-questions-to-ask-your-potential-real-estate-agent.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/interviewing-an-agent-youtube.jpg
-youtube_code: 9SToWDJDolw
+youtube_code: v2rs2MDTb5E
 ---

 {% include youtube.html %}

-Today I am going to tackle a question that I get asked quite frequently, “What should the process of hiring an agent look like?”
+I'm frequently asked, “What should the process of hiring an agent look like?”

 Hiring a real estate agent to help you buy or sell your home is an important decision and you should take it seriously.
 Hiring a family member or friend may be a good idea, but it also may not be.
 Take the time to find out whether they are a great agent or not, and do not just take them at their word because you feel obligated.
 You should be hiring the most qualified person for the job.